itzownway/1-frontend/Javascript-GFG/README.md

          E.x =
                     function anonymousFunction() {
-                        console.log("anonymous function ");       // this is an anonymous function
+                        console.log("anonymous function ");       // this is normal function
                     }

          - Anonymous Function Assign to a Variable

             E.x =
+                                         |--------------------------- here function did not have name
               let anonymousFunction = function () {
-                console.log("anonymous function assign to variable");
+                console.log("anonymous function assign to variable");      // this is an anonymous function }
-               }